6 Online EAL Resources Every Teacher Needs to Bookmark

 Did you know that with good EAL resources and a little creativity, you can easily motivate your students to learn and speak English?

-You can create incredible out-of-the-box learning opportunities for your classroom with just a few clicks, including everything from cartoon spelling bees to custom worksheets to, yes, even a live-stream of the zoo, as you’ll see later in this post.
+You can create incredible out-of-the-box learning opportunities for your classroom with just a few clicks, as you’ll see later in this post.